 In addition, agent, affiliate and local tourist office bookings also increased from 17.5% to 24.3% in the same time period.

 With the industry expected to generate $17.3 billion by 2020, up from about $12.2 billion in 2010, travel agency revenue looks to be growing over time.
-The American Society of Travel Agents reports that the number of people booking through agents is at its highest point in the last three years, which suggests the number of travel agent bookings is also experiencing growth.
+The American Society of Travel Agents reports that the number of people booking through agents is at its highest point in the last three years, which suggests the number of agent bookings is also experiencing growth.

-Additionally, airline ticket sales through traditional travel agencies have seen a relatively recent increase of 1.8% from August 2015 – 2016.
-This could mean that travel agent sales are growing in line with the increase in bookings and the industry as a whole.
+Additionally, airline ticket sales through traditional agencies have seen a relatively recent increase of 1.8% from August 2015 – 2016.
+This could mean that agent sales are growing in line with the increase in bookings and the industry as a whole.

 53% of agents did not charge a fee in 2018.

 In 2016, the average fee for corporate air was $33.